gboeing/asa/modules/module00/readme.md

 We will install Python via the Miniconda distribution - a lightweight version of Anaconda that lets us install all of our environment's packages ourselves.

   - Download and install the Python 3.7 64-bit [Miniconda](https://conda.io/miniconda.html) installer.
+  - Install it into `C:\Anaconda` (rather than the default), and when prompted, make it the system default python and add it to the PATH
-  - Open a terminal window and run `conda config --add channels conda-forge`
+  - Open a terminal window and run `conda config --add channels conda-forge --force`
+  - Update default packages `conda update --all`
   - Test your installation by running `conda info --all`

 Create a virtual environment for the packages we'll use in this course:

-  - In the terminal, run `conda create -n ppua7273 python=3 osmnx basemap pillow scikit-learn jupyterlab`
+  - In the terminal, run `conda create -n ppua7237 -c conda-forge --yes python=3 beautifulsoup4 bokeh bottleneck cartopy cython folium geopandas ipyleaflet ipywidgets jupyterlab networkx nodejs notebook numexpr numpy osmnx pillow scikit-learn scipy seaborn statsmodels xlrd xlwt`
   - Then run `activate ppua7237` if you're on Windows or `source activate ppua7237` if you're on Mac.
+  - Install this extension `jupyter labextension install @jupyter-widgets/jupyterlab-manager`
+  - Then install this extension `jupyter labextension install jupyter-leaflet`
   - Then run `python` to launch the python interpreter.
   - In the python interpreter, run `import osmnx` and verify it runs without error.
-  - Create any OS environment variables as needed (this can change from time to time and could require some research on your part).
+  - Create any OS environment variables as needed (this can change from time to time and could require some platform-specific research on your part).

 ## In Class This Week